yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/dcl_alter_policy.md

 ## Synopsis

-`ALTER POLICY` changes the definition of an existing row level security policy.
+Use  the `ALTER POLICY` statement to change the definition of an existing row level security policy.
 It can be used to change the roles that the policy applies to and the `USING` and `CHECK` expressions of the policy.

 ## Syntax